18 Months in Review

 With your support, WiseTribe accomplished a lot.

-• 540 students and 65 staff from SouthTech Preparatory Academy gained the opportunity to learn, teach, relax, reflect, and connect with each other and nature thanks to an outdoor learning classroom Impact 100 Men PBC and Home Depot made possible.
+• 540 students and 65 staff from SouthTech Preparatory Academy gained the opportunity to learn, teach, relax, reflect, and connect with each other and nature thanks to an outdoor learning classroom Impact 100 Men PBC made possible.

 • 286 hours went to educating approximately 320 middle school students on Food Citizenship principles and actions, such as growing food, reading food labels, food is medicine, composting, and local food systems.